 Through the Local Economic Development section, women and men are encouraged to form cooperatives or clubs in order to enable them to access assistance or information to start small scale farming and other types of business.

-They get assisted with ploughing of community fields and are supplied with seeds and fertilizers; those are interested in poultry farming are assisted with feeds and chicks.
-There is also a myriad of projects that communities are helped to start including block making, sewing, catering businesses, etc.
+They get assisted with tractors by Amakhosi and the ZDM LED section to plough community gardens and fields.
+They are furthermore subsidised with seeds and fertilizers; those who are interested in poultry farming are assisted with feeds and chicks for starters.
+There is also a myriad of projects that communities are helped with to start making concrete blocks, clothing and catering businesses.